 Alternatively, if you’re good at Python, you may find tons of interesting jobs in back-end development or even machine learning.

 Then, sign up with an online freelancing platform.
-There are dozens to choose from, but I usually recommend UpWork.
-The choice is yours.
+There are dozens to choose from, but I usually recommend Upwork.
+That’s the platform I used when I was entirely new to freelancing and wanted to validate my skills and build up my confidence.

 For a more detailed guide, check out How to Become a Freelance Web Developer?
 The Ultimate Guide